- 1 Benefits of copper

 - Problems of immunity.

 Excess copper in the body is harmful and is manifested in the form of a disease called Wilson disease.

 Sardines.
 Fish and especially seafood are the foods with the richest copper content.

 - Animal sources of copper: Shellfish is the main animal source of copper, with oysters which have the highest amount.
 Organ meats (liver, kidneys, heart, intestines, etc.) are also important source of copper.

 - Copper plant sources: vegetables rich in copper are whole grains, legumes, nuts and avocados.
-(More information on foods rich in copper in the listing above)
+(More information on foods rich in copper in the listing below)

 - Accidental sources of copper: The oxidation of copper pipes produces the incorporation of copper into the water.
 By drinking this water, we ad copper to our body.

 Another accidental source of copper comes from copper vessels used for preparing food, such as pots and copper kettles.
 Many of them are made of copper alloys such as nickel silver(= alpacca), which is formed by the mixture of copper, nickel and zinc.
 Years ago most of the houses cutlery was made from nickel silver.
 Today is still being used for making luxury cutlery, crockery or containers because of its brightness and because its appearance resembles silver.
 In fact, it is known as German silver or new silver.